 Single-incision keyhole surgery

-A laparoscopic cholecystectomy may not always be recommended, for example if you:
+A laparoscopic cholecystectomy may not be recommended if you:

-- are in the third trimester (the last three months) of pregnancy
+- are in the third trimester (the last 3 months) of pregnancy

 - are extremely overweight